 Level 2 courses give you access to Level 3 qualifications, apprenticeships and employment.
 Qualifications include GCSEs, vocational qualifications and apprenticeships.

 Petroc offers GCSE courses in Maths and English as additional qualifications for students following academic and vocational programmes.
-Most employers and many of our programmes at Level 3 and above require a GCSE grade C or higher in both English and Maths, so re-takes are available if you need them.
+Most employers and many of our programmes at Level 3 and above require a GCSE grade C/4 or higher in both English and Maths, so re-takes are available if you need them.
 We also offer GCES in Spanish, Biology, Psychology and Science for adult learners.

-These work based training programmes give you the skills, knowledge and competencies needed to progress in your chosen career or industry.
-Advanced Apprentices work for an employer and earn a salary, as well as taking an NVQ Level 3 through Petroc, attending college part-time.
+These work-based training programmes give you the skills, knowledge and competencies needed to progress in your chosen career or industry.
+Advanced Apprentices work for an employer and earn a salary, as well as taking an NVQ and Diploma at Level 3 through Petroc, attending college part-time.
 Apprentices who don’t have a grade C or equivalent in English and/or maths will be required to pass Functional Skills Level 2 as part of their apprenticeship.

-Petroc’s Foundation Degree courses are run in partnership with the University of Plymouth or the University of Bolton.
-Foundation Degree graduates can top up their studies to Bachelor Degree level by spending a further year at Plymouth University or through one of the BA Honours programmes at Petroc.
+Petroc’s higher education courses are run in partnership with the University of Plymouth or the University of Bolton.
+Foundation Degree graduates can top up their studies to Bachelor Degree level by spending a further year at the University of Plymouth or through one of the BA Honours programmes at Petroc.

 Petroc also offers higher and degree apprenticeships, for those wishing to take work-based study to the next level.